drashna/qmk_modules/rtc/README.md

 #define STM32_RTCSEL STM32_RTCSEL_LSE
 ```

-Also, to ensure that the keyboard keeps time after power loss, you will need to ensure a bettery is hooked up (a simple coin cell battery is more than enough for this), and that the controller has the correct circuitry to support this.
+Also, to ensure that the keyboard keeps time after power loss, you will need to ensure a battery is hooked up (a simple coin cell battery is more than enough for this), and that the controller has the correct circuitry to support this.
 WeAct's Blackpill (STM32F4x1) and CoreBoard (STM32F405) have all the required components and I have personally verified that they do work.